Nori's Fundamental Group over a non Algebraically Closed Field: Notations and Conventions

 \begin{enumerate}[(i)]\item We always use $k$ to denote a field, $\bar{k}$ to denote its algebraic closure.

 \item Let $f: S'\to S$ be a morphism of schemes, $X'$ be a scheme over $S'$.
 We say $X'$ possess an $S$-\textit{form} if there is a scheme $X$ over $S$ whose pull-back along $f$ is isomorphic to $X'$. \item When $X$ is a scheme over $k$, we use $\bar{X}$ to denote $X\times_k\bar{k}$.
 If $k\subseteq K$ is a field extension we use $X_K$ to denote $X\times_kK$.
 Sometimes we also use $\bar{X}$ (resp.$X_K$) to denote something over $\bar{k}$ (resp. $K$) which does not necessarily possess a $k$-form $X$.
 This depends on the situation we are in. \item Let $X\times_SY$ be a fibred product of schemes.
 We use $pr_1$ to denote the first projection $X\times_SY\to X$ and $pr_2$ to denote the second projection. \item Let $G$ be a group scheme over $k$.
-In this note, a $G$-\textit{torsor} over $X$ is an $X$-scheme $P$ equipped with a right action $\rho: P\times_kG\to P$, where $\rho$ is a morphism of $X$-schemes which induces an isomorphism $pr_1\times\rho: P\times_kG\to P\times_XP$.
+In this note, a $G$-\textit{torsor} over a $k$-scheme $X$ is an $X$-scheme $P$ equipped with a right action $\rho: P\times_kG\to P$, where $\rho$ is a morphism of $X$-schemes which induces an isomorphism $pr_1\times\rho: P\times_kG\to P\times_XP$.
 Moreover we require that the structure map $P\to X$ of the $X$-scheme $P$ is faithfully flat and quasi-compact. \item Let $X$ be a scheme.
 We use $X_{\rm red}$ to denote the reduced closed subscheme structure of $X$. \item Let $f:X\to S$ be a morphism of schemes.
-We call $f$ \textit{separable} \cite{SGA1}[Expos\'e X, D\'efinition 1.1] if it is flat and all its geometric fibres are reduced. \item Let $G$ be a group scheme over $k$, $H\subseteq G$ be a subgroup scheme.
+We call $f$ \textit{separable} \cite[Expos\'e X, D\'efinition 1.1]{SGA1} if it is flat and all its geometric fibres are reduced.
+A $k$-scheme $X$ is called separable if and only if its structure map is separable. \item Let $G$ be a group scheme over $k$, $H\subseteq G$ be a subgroup scheme.
 We say $H\subseteq G$ is a \textit{normal subgroup scheme} if for any $k$-scheme $T$, $H(T)\subseteq G(T)$ is a normal subgroup.
-Note that $H\subseteq G$ is normal if and only if $\bar{H}\subseteq \bar{G}$ is normal. \item Let $S'\to S$ be a Galois covering, i.e. a connected finite \'etale covering which is a torsor under its own automorphism group $\Aut_S(S')$.
+Note that $H\subseteq G$ is normal if and only if $\bar{H}\subseteq \bar{G}$ is normal. \item Let $f:X\to Y$ be a morphism of schemes.
+We say $f$ is \textit{surjective} if for each morphism $y: \Spec(k)\to Y$ the fibred product of $y$ with $f$ is a non-empty scheme.
+If $f: X\to Y$ is a morphism of group schemes, then we say $f$ is \textit{surjective} when $f$ is surjective as a morphism of FPQC-sheaves of groups.
+In the case when $X,Y$ are affine group schemes over $k$, $f$ is surjective $\Leftrightarrow$ the corresponding map of Hopf-algebras is injective. \item Let $G$ be a $k-$group scheme.
+We denote by $\Rep_k(G) $ the category of finite dimensional $k$-linear representations of $G$. \item Let $S'\to S$ be a Galois covering, i.e. a connected finite \'etale covering which is a torsor under its own automorphism group $\Aut_S(S')$.
 Let $\pi': X'\to S'$ be a morphism of schemes.
-A \textit{twisted action} of $\Aut_S(S')$ on $X'$ is a group homomorphism $f:\Aut_S(S')\to\Aut(X')$, where $\Aut(X')$ is the group of {\bf scheme automorphisms} of $X'$, such that for any $\sigma\in\Aut_S(S')$ the following diagram is commutative.
-By Grothendieck's general descent theory \cite[6.2, Example B, pp. 139]{BLR}, there is an equivalence of categories between the category of $S'$-schemes equipped with a twisted action from $\Aut_S(S')$ and the category of $S$-schemes.
+A \textit{twisted action} of $\Aut_S(S')$ on $X'$ is a group homomorphism $f:\Aut_S(S')\to\Aut(X')$, where $\Aut(X')$ is the group of scheme automorphisms of $X'$, such that for any $\sigma\in\Aut_S(S')$ the following diagram is commutative.
+By Grothendieck's general descent theory \cite[6.2, Example B, pp. 139]{BLR}, there is an equivalence of categories between the category of affine $S'$-schemes equipped with a twisted action from $\Aut_S(S')$ and the category of affine $S$-schemes.
 We often refer to this as \textit{Galois descent}. \item Here is another version of \textit{Galois descent}.
 Let $k\subseteq K$ be a finite Galois extension.
-There is an equivalence of categories between the category of finite abstract groups equipped with a continous action from $\Gal(\bar{k}/k)$ (resp. an action from $\Gal(K/k)$) via {\bf group automorphisms} and the category of finite \'etale $k$-group schemes (resp. $k$-group schemes whose pull-back to $K$ is finite constant). \cite[3.25-3.26]{AV}. \end{enumerate}
+There is an equivalence of categories between the category of finite abstract groups equipped with a continous action from $\Gal(\bar{k}/k)$ (resp. an action from $\Gal(K/k)$) via {group automorphisms} and the category of finite \'etale $k$-group schemes (resp. $k$-group schemes whose pull-back to $K$ are finite constant). \cite[3.25-3.26]{AV}. \end{enumerate}